casper-hansen/Statistical_Significance_Testing/article/article.md

 The outcome for our program is an R-squared of 0.3397 when only using Age, Outcome, and OldOverweight, and there is a very slight increase in the R-squared value to 0.3468 when using all the available features.
 This goes to show that we can make our models incredibly simple while keeping the best possible R-squared score.

 ### Finding a cutoff point
 Perhaps this is what I have found most useful in my work.
-It is almost like a statistical way of finding outliers that does not require you to train a model.
+It is almost like a statistical way of finding outliers that do not require you to train a model.
 Using clustering algorithms can also help, but they add additional complexity which we do not need.

 #### Setting up the example

 This will be the most complicated real-life example for this article.
-We will use a new dataset which I created using Paint with some company name or logo, a section heading, and a body of text.
+We will use a new dataset that I created using Paint with some company name or logo, a section heading, and a body of text.
 The idea is that they all have similar features, but we want to be able to tell which is a section heading using computer vision methods and a statistical test to help identify the outlier.

 ![](images/bold_text_test.png)
 The example text created for calculating boldness on every line.